 April – October. (included with some Swiss Rail Passes!)

-Half-day or evening excursions.
+Half-day or evening excursions in Switzerland are just as fun.
 Enjoy a leisurely cruise on a modern motorship or one of the renovated stately steamers.
 Excellent catering and banquet facilities.

 Sports in Lausanne